ufozone/ha-zcs-mower/README.md

 * **Wake up command on lawn mower(s):**

     While the lawn mower is working, the Connect Module must be woken up from time to time to send a current status.
 Waking up has a strong influence on data usage.
 For this reason, one value can be specified for lawn mower(s) with activated +Infinity and a value without.

-  * **Default connection:** A good value is 1800 seconds.
+  * **Default:** A good value is 1800 seconds.

-  * **+Infinity connection:** A good value is 300 seconds.
+  * **+Infinity:** A good value is 300 seconds.

 ### Remove client from lawn mower(s)